 My students and I have also collaborated with volunteers and staff at the Museum of Memory in Ayacucho.

-The region of Ayacucho ( Huamanga ) was the center of a violent conflict between Sendero Luminoso (Shining Path) and the Peruvian military in the 1980s to 1990s.
+The region of Ayacucho (Huamanga) was the center of a violent conflict between Sendero Luminoso (Shining Path) and the Peruvian military in the 1980s to 1990s.
 Sadly, that conflict led to the death of tens of thousands of peasants and Ayacucho city dwellers, and many of those victim’s bodies are now being recovered by human rights groups staffed with forensic anthropologists.
-Our bioarchaeology team sometimes confers with those forensic investigations, sharing resources and consulting on cases to identify skeletal trauma.
+I confer with those forensic scientists, sharing resources and consulting on cases to identify skeletal trauma.
+Most recently, my isotope lab has been collaborating with the Ministry of Justice and Human Rights in Peru to examine the isotopic signatures of victims in an effort to identify their childhood geographical origins, which may assist in identifying the victims.

-Many of the women in Huamanga who lost loved ones have come together to build the Museo de la Memoria (Museum of Memory) para que no se repita (so that these [violent events/injutsices] won’t be repeated (see photo above).
+Many of the women in Huamanga who lost loved ones in that era of violence have come together to build the Museo de la Memoria (Museum of Memory) para que no se repita (so that these [violent events/injustices] won’t be repeated) (see photo above).
 My former student Ella Wilhoit wrote her Senior Honor’s Thesis about this museum.
-She is now an anthropology graduate student at Northwestern.
+She is now an Assistant Instructional Professor of Anthropology at The University of Chicago.

 Mummy Autopsy